Cobordisms of sutured manifolds and the functoriality of link Floer homology: The contact invariant and the gluing map

-Now we show that $v$ and $\xi^{\perp}$ are homotopic over the two-skeleton of $M;$ i.e., they are homologous.
-This will follow if we prove that for every one- or two-handle $H,$ and for every $p \in \partial H,$ we have Indeed, on $R_-(\g) \times I$ both $v$ and $\xi^{\perp}$ point up.
-If $v$ is generic, the set where $v$ and $\xi^{\perp}$ are opposite represent the difference of the corresponding $\spinc$ structures.
+Now we show that~$v$ and~$\xi^{\perp}$ are homotopic over the 2-skeleton of~$M$; i.e., they are homologous.
+This will follow if we prove that for every 1- or 2-handle~$H$, and for every~$p \in \partial H$, we have

+Indeed, on $R_-(\g) \times I$ both~$v$ and~$\xi^{\perp}$ point up.
+If~$v$ is generic, the set where~$v$ and~$\xi^{\perp}$ are opposite represent the difference of the corresponding $\spinc$ structures.
 If each component of this difference cycle lies in a handle, then it is obviously null-homologous.